Life Lines

 • Skin is pale

-• Skin is cold to touch
+• Skin is cold to the touch

 • Vomiting may occur

-• Thirsty as mouth becomes dry
+• Thirsty as the mouth becomes dry

 • Rapid weak pulse